 Kit contains circuits, motors, lights, and other parts for students to put together and code.
 This kit is meant to be used with recycled materials sourced by the classroom to make a wide range of moving, light-up, creations.

-We have four Oculus Rift kits available for checkout so students can explore immersive educational experiences and create in VR.
+We have an Oculus Quest kit available for checkout so students can explore immersive educational experiences and create in VR.

 Check out one of our two Breakout EDU kits to let your students experience the collaborative problem solving fun in person!